gouflv/sspc/packages/queue/README.md

 ### Create Urgent Job (`POST /jobs/urgent`)

 Create a job in highest priority.
 Will wait fot it complete, then return the artifact.
+Only one page allowed in pre job.

 #### Request Body